AneddaM/firetransformer-2026/README.md

 runs based on the five storage directories are **invalid for the intended experimental interpretation and must not be reported**.
 Publication values must be regenerated using `run_grouped_cv.py`.

+## Acknowledgments

+This repository builds on the joint development of the FireTransformer framework.
+We gratefully acknowledge **Chiara Matta** for her contributions to the original FireTransformer implementation and experimental development.

+The related repository and research resources maintained by Chiara Matta are available at github.com/ChiaraMatta/wildfire-early-warning-transformer.